 For several days' meager meals of berries, as well as two frogs swallowed alive, provided the sustenance he needed to continue.
 After more than a week of struggle, Day finally reached the Ben Hai River Marking the boundaries of the Demilitarized Zone.
 Hiding from enemy patrols during the day, he left the cover of the jungle that night and used a bamboo log to float across the river and into "no-man's-land".
 For another week, he avoided enemy patrols and several times came heartbreakingly close to attracting the attention of American helicopters and reconnaissance airplanes.
 With unbelievable strength of character, he continued south in hopes of reaching an American patrol that had ventured into the zone.

-Refused medical treatment, Day's gunshot wounds festered and became infected.
+Refusing medical treatment, Day's gunshot wounds festered and became infected.
 He was tortured for 48 hours without rest before the enemy finally believed they had broken his will.
-Day had answered their questions.
+George Day had answered their questions.
 What they didn't realize was that the man who appeared so broken on the outside had answered every important question with false information.
 Two months later, totally destroyed physically, Day was sent north to the infamous Hoa Lo prison camp, where further torture continued.

 Most Americans are already aware that conditions at the "Hanoi Hilton" were barbaric.
 American prisoners faced isolation, humiliation, and torture that lasted for year after year.
 As the war in Vietnam came to a close, however, the North Vietnamese captors realized that the release of American P.O.W.'s was imminent and relaxed their vigil.
 American P.O.W.'s responded by becoming more daring in their resistance.